reacfen/uninttp/README.md

 }
 ```

-And if you thought "Can't I just use something like `template <auto Value>` instead?", then you'd be absolutely correct.
+And if you thought, "Can't I just use something like `template <auto Value>` instead?", then you'd be absolutely correct.
 One can safely replace `uni_auto` with `auto`, at least for *this* example.

 However, a template parameter declared with `uni_auto` can do much more than a template parameter declared with `auto` in the sense that you can also pass string literals, `constexpr`-marked arrays, arrays of static storage duration, etc. through it: [<kbd>Demo</kbd>](https://godbolt.org/z/snEb49o9E)